 Growth in Cells

 The growth that you see in hypertrophy is a result of the cells that are already present in your muscles growing in size.
 As you train more often, the cells are increasing in mass over time.
-As a result, that's causing the overall muscle mass in your body to increase.
+As a result, that causes the overall muscle mass in your body to increase.
 The more you train, the more this will happen and ultimately, the bigger your muscles will be.
-(Providing you aren't doing damage and overtraining of course).
+(Providing you aren’t doing damage and overtraining, of course).

-The reason behind muscle hypertrophy is where things become more interesting.
+The reasoning behind muscle hypertrophy is where things become really interesting.
 The human body is used to adapting to survive and to make whatever it is that you are doing as easy as possible.
 The more you do something, the better at it you become.
-That's how we work, and weight training is no different.
-As you put this stress on your muscles to lift these heavy weights, your muscles respond by growing in size making the task easier.
-As you move up in the weight's that you're lifting, this process repeats itself as it's needed.
+That’s how we work, and weight training is no different.
+As you put this stress on your muscles to lift these heavy weights, your muscles respond by growing in size, making the task easier.
+As you move up in the weight that you’re lifting, this process repeats itself as it’s needed.

 That’s the basis of hypertrophy.
 The more you train, the more your body will adapt to what you’re putting it through and try to make it easier the next time.
 It’s one of the fundamentals of building muscle.
 When you stop, it goes away again.
 Use this information carefully and make the most of the science in your training!